Cart 0

 For RAS members interested in PigeonWorks, draft a proposal and submit it to the officer board for consideration.

 In August 2023, a new team of Raider Aerospace Society was formed to start the development of our own high powered solid-fuel rocket engine.
 The scope of this project includes first designing a solid-fuel engine equivalent to a “J class” commercial engine to learn and gain experience, and then designing a competition size engine equivalent to a “M class” commercial engine.
 This project gives our organization experiences and skills in student research and development engines that will further our organization technologically as we represent Texas Tech University competitively.
 The purpose of this project is to provide a more economical and technological solution to rocket engines for Space Raiders as they compete in Spaceport America Cup Intercollegiate Rocket Competition.
 This solid-fuel engine team has spent from August to December last year conducting research and plans to start manufacturing the “J class” equivalent engine this spring, conducting static fire testing, and manufacturing the competition size by May 2024.
+Currently the team is coordinating with a senior design team to begin working with hybrid rocket engines, and will continue this endeavor in January 2024.
+This Spring the main priority will be the development of an initial, small-scale hybrid motor.

 Autoclave Team